stopipv/isdi/README.md

 ## Use the tool
+Get the application data from the [private repo](https://github.com/rchatterjee/phone_scanner).
+If you dont't have access to it, then you should not get the data :-) (Send me an email).
 After [dependencies](#dependencies) are installed, with an Android or iOS device plugged in and unlocked, run the following command in the terminal